-Coastal pollution entering the SKIMP is minor because of the relatively low level of urban development along the coast (Bailey et al. 2012b) and low levels of surface water run-off (National Water Commission 2007).
-Because the towns and populations in the area of the SKIMP are relatively small, potential impacts on seagrasses are considered to be minor (Bailey et al. 2012b).
+Coastal pollution entering the LSEMP is minor because of the relatively low level of urban development along the coast (Caton et al. 2011) and moderate levels of surface water run-off (National Water Commission 2007).
+The coastal towns and populations in the area of the LSEMP are relatively small, potential impacts on seagrasses are considered to be minor (Bailey et al. 2012b).

-Baseline information on coastal pollution relevant to the SKIMP includes:
+Baseline information on coastal pollution relevant to the LSEMP includes:

 - The Australian Water Resources 2005 Report provides estimates of freshwater runoff for drainage divisions in Australia.
-Freshwater runoff in the vicinity of the SKIMP was 760 gigalitres (National Water Commission 2007). - Human population size could be used as a proxy for stormwater (see Section 5.1.1 for indicator of human population). - PIRSA Aquaculture collates information on aquaculture zoning, and the number and type of active lease types.
-There is no finfish aquaculture or land-based aquaculture with discharge to the sea in the SKIMP. - Several published studies indicate that water quality parameters such as turbidity (sediment loads) and chlorophyll concentrations of nearshore waters can be monitored using remotely sensed data from Landsat and/or the NASA MODIS-Aqua sensor (Ritchie et al. 2003).
+Freshwater runoff in the vicinity of the LSEMP was 28,850 gigalitres (National Water Commission 2007). - The loss of seagrasses in Rivoli Bay have been attributed to the drain discharges entering the northern and southern ends (Wear et al. 2006). - Human population size could be used as a proxy for stormwater (see Section 5.1.1 for indicator of human population). - PIRSA Aquaculture collates information on aquaculture zoning, and the number and type of active lease types.
+There is no finfish aquaculture or land-based aquaculture with discharge to the sea in the LSEMP.

+• Several published studies indicate that water quality parameters such as turbidity (sediment loads) and chlorophyll concentrations of near-shore waters can be monitored using remotely sensed data from Landsat and/or the NASA MODIS-Aqua sensor (Ritchie et al. 2003).